OGKevin/ultra-boost/README.md

 here: https://drone.ogkevin.nl/OGKevin/ultra-boost/deployments and on the `builds` tab.

 k8s has build in features to enable HA deployment without downtime.
-This in combination with anti pod affinity and disruption budgets should enable k8s to perform rolling updates without downtime.
+This in combination with anti pod affinity, disruption budgets and good probes should enable k8s to perform rolling updates without downtime.

 k8s HA rolling update is explained here: https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/

+On the application side:
+* It needs to be stateless
+* It needs to implement a liveness probe that boots up at the start and reports that its alive.
+* It needs to implement a readiness probe that indicates when it is ready to handle traffic.
+* A reasonably fast time to reach ready state

 ### Automatic reversal